Do you compete for sex? Seen evidence for alternative facts? Join us on May 23!

 tom denson | ass prof and prof ass | psychologist and funny guy

 Ever wondered what’s going on in the mind of a nerd, but were afraid you’d get grossed out or sprayed in the face with IQ points?
 Let Dr Tom face the danger in an all new, ongoing, never before seen, fan favourite segment called “Interview with a Nerd, by a Nerd” hosted by Dr Tom.
 Dr Tom – he puts the “science” in “tologist”.

-WHEN: Tuesday 21st March.
+WHEN: Tuesday 23rd May.
 Doors open at 6:30 for a 7pm start.
-Sorry no seat reservations this time, it led to more chaos than we could handle!

 WHERE: Friend In Hand Pub 58 Cowper Street, Glebe.
 They do a great $15 parmy special.
 Seating will be in rows so it’s probably easiest to get some grub downstairs before the show starts.